gecko0307/dagon/doc/tutorials/Tutorial 17. Character Controller.md

 It is advisable to construct the simulation in such a way that these values closely match the real world.

 The character's collision shape is composed of two bounding spheres one on top of another.
 They are automatically placed to match given height, so it is not recommended to set the radius substantially larger than 1/4 of the height.
-Recommended radius is 0.4-0.5 for a normal human height 1.6-1.8.
+Recommended radius is 0.4-0.5 for an average human height 1.6-1.8.

 The origin of the controlled entity matches character's feet point.